Biden voted with the NRA when the Senate, and the nation, were very different

 WASHINGTON — After the Sandy Hook school massacre in 2012, President Barack Obama turned to his vice president, Joe Biden, to lead a push for new gun laws.

-It was a natural choice since Biden wrote and passed the assault weapons ban, had long supported expanding background checks and earned "F" ratings from the National Rifle Association while in the Senate.
+It was a natural choice since Biden had written the assault weapons ban, long supported expanding background checks and earned "F" ratings from the National Rifle Association while in Congress.

 "As the president knows, I've worked in this field a long time in the United States Senate," Biden said at the time.

-As Biden prepares to launch his 2020 presidential run on Thursday, guns are an area of his decades-long record in public life in which the former vice president has been consistently in line with the values of today's Democratic Party.
+As Biden prepares to launch his 2020 presidential run on Thursday, guns are an area of his decades-long record in public life in which he has been consistently in line with the values of today's Democratic Party.

-But still, potential political dangers lurk, even on his signature issue — and that's a vote in favor of a 1986 bill that the NRA has called "the law that saved gun rights" in America.
+But still, potential political dangers lurk, even on his signature issue — including a vote in favor of a 1986 bill that the NRA has called "the law that saved gun rights" in America.

 Biden to announce 2020 presidential run on ThursdayApril 23, 201902:07

 But it was a different era decades ago, when compromise was common in the Senate and guns were less of a partisan and emotional issue than they are today.
-Things look very different in 2019, when Democrats vie with each other to take the toughest line on firearms.
+Things look very different in 2019, when Democrats vie with one another to take the toughest line on firearms.

 "I'm one of the last of the generation of gun lobbyists who used to work with a lot of Democrats," said Richard Feldman, a former NRA lobbyist who worked on the bill and later broke with the group.
 "I actually think Biden's more sensible than any other of the major candidates because he's been around long enough.”

-At the time, Congress had not done anything big on firearms since the Gun Control Act of 1968, passed in response to the assassinations of Martin Luther King and John F. Kennedy, which as the name suggests was not a win for gun rights advocates.
+At the time, Congress had not done anything big on firearms since the Gun Control Act of 1968, which was passed in response to the assassinations of Martin Luther King Jr. and John and Robert Kennedy.
+As its name suggests, the law was not a win for gun rights advocates.

 The NRA desperately wanted a victory and got one when President Ronald Reagan signed into law the Firearm Owners Protection Act, which had finally passed Congress seven years after its introduction.